When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 We have two options for you:

 (1) Shared room: You’ll be matched with another traveler of the same gender.
-The cost of the trip based on double occupancy is $2,625.
+The listed price of the trip is per person based on double occupancy.

 (2) Private room: Have your own room, subject to availability, for a supplemental cost of $390.
 When booking, please select the single room package option.